Why Incorporate in Wyoming

 Such a consequence would likely have a severe and significant adverse economic impact on innocent partners/members.

-The charging order remedy protects the value of the creditor’s interest while also protecting the innocent partner/member.
-The creditor becomes an “assignee” of any income that the debtor would derive from the ownership interest.
+The charging order remedy protects the value of the creditor’s interest while protecting the innocent partner/member.
+The creditor becomes an “assignee” of any income the debtor would derive from the ownership interest.

 Three Levels of a Charging Order